chiraghontec/SiteAnalysis-Backend/Karthik/README.md

-# KGIS API Testing Suite - Karthik's Implementation
+# KGIS API Testing Suite -

 This repository contains a comprehensive testing suite for Karnataka Geographic Information System (KGIS) APIs, developed as part of the spike work by Karthik.